matn7/CS-Notes/src/main/java/java/ORANGE.md

 - Sequence of elements in which every element links to next element.
 - Can contain any type of data.
-- Elements Unsorted, Sorted, Duplicates, Unique
+- Elements Unsorted, Sorted, Duplicates, Unique.
 - **Disadvantages:** Slow to get **k-th** element **O(N)**.
 - **Advantages:** Insert and delete can be quick **O(1)** prepend, **O(n)** append.